House passes $3T coronavirus relief -- the most expensive bill in history

 DEFECTIONS IN THE HOUSE: SEVERAL DEMS TO VOTE 'NO' ON $3T CORONAVIRUS BILL

 But most Democrats, some making emotional pleas on the House floor, said Americans need this lifeline -- now.
-They spoke of the more than 85,000 deaths from COVID-19, winding food bank lines in their districts, more than 36 million losing their jobs, and families struggling to make rent as evidence of the need for a historic response.
+They spoke of the more than 85,000 deaths from COVID-19, winding lines at food banks in their districts, more than 36 million filing for unemployment, and families struggling to make rent as evidence of the need for a historic response.

 "Many say this bill is dead on arrival," Rep. John Garamendi, D-Calif., told members on the House floor.
 "If we do not move this bill, the deaths will be in our districts."